Kati, Mali

 Kati is an urban commune and the largest town in Mali's Koulikoro Region.
 The town is situated 15 km northwest of Bamako, Mali's capital, on the Dakar-Niger Railway.
 In the 2009 census, the commune had a population of 114,983.

 History

+In the early 17th century, Kati was part of a kingdom ruled by the Diara family, based in Nyamina.
+Shortly after the kafo of Bamako was founded, the Niare clan attacked Kati and forced the town to pay yearly tribute in cattle and cowries.
+Kati launched a failed rebellion against Bamako's dominance shortly before the arrival of the French in 1880, and was at that time nearly uninhabited.

 Kati was the site of Camp Gallieni, where the 2nd Regiment of Senegalese Tirailleurs was garrisoned.
 On 13 May 1934 a war memorial was dedicated to dead from the First World War and the conquest of Sudan.
 After Mali became independent, the French Armed Forces left Kati on 8 June 1961.
 The Malian Army founded a military school at the base.

 Economy

 Kati is the capital of the cercle of Kati.
 It is also a garrison city.
 The town has both a military hospital and a civil hospital.
 The town has several teaching facilities (many fundamental schools and a college).
 A youth club and arts centre were created with the support of the French co-operation.

 Kati is a thriving market town.
 An important cattle market takes place every week.
 Kati is located on the Dakar-Niger Railway and on the road Bamako-Kolokani and Kati-Négéla-Kita.